hoshisabi/hoshisabi.github.io/rpg/burgess/notes.md

 * Found a young boy, and then Talked to Dirlagun about her lost cub, gave us a mirrored ball to see if we could find her
 * Went to carousel and found sayings on them, painted missing names, got telepathic hints for later:
   * Bavlorna Blightshaw has some items, allergic to running widdershins
-  * Skabitha, lives in a dollhouse, can't remember teh first creature she sees every day
+  * Skabitha, lives in a dollhouse, can't remember thh first creature she sees every day
   * In possession of Endolin Moongrave, who lives in a mountain top theater, told hag has forseen her own death that only happens during an eclipse. (my item)
 * Everyone competed in games of skill
 * Went to bubble teapot (and got a packet of scatterleaf tea)